-17. The Bank of Saint Helena is the sole banking entity; it provides banking services and related financial services within Saint Helena and its sub-branch on Ascension.
-A local debit card service commenced in December 2017.

-18. In May 2018, the Parliament of the United Kingdom passed the Sanctions and Anti-Money Laundering Act, pursuant to which the Secretary of State is required to provide all reasonable assistance to the Governments of overseas territories to enable each of those Governments to establish a publicly accessible register of the beneficial ownership of companies registered in its jurisdiction and to prepare, no later than 31 December 2020, a draft Order in Council requiring any overseas territory that has not introduced such a register to do so.
+- 18. The Bank of Saint Helena is the sole banking entity; it provides banking and related financial services within Saint Helena and its sub-branch on Ascension.
+A local debit card service commenced in December 2017. - 19.
+In May 2018, the Parliament of the United Kingdom passed the Sanctions and Anti-Money Laundering Act, pursuant to which the Secretary of State was required to provide all reasonable assistance to the Governments of overseas territories to enable each of those Governments to establish a publicly accessible register of the beneficial ownership of companies registered in its jurisdiction and to prepare, no later than 31 December 2020, a draft Order in Council requiring any overseas territory that has not introduced such a register to do so.
 On 14 December 2020, the Government of the United Kingdom published a draft Order in Council setting out a framework for the registers.
-By that date, the Governments of the permanently inhabited overseas territories had already committed themselves to introducing publicly accessible registers; the Government of the United Kingdom is assisting the overseas territories in order to meet the commitments, where required.
+The Government of Saint Helena has committed itself to introducing such a register, and the Government of the United Kingdom is providing support where required.
+The Government of the United Kingdom expects this register, and those of the other overseas territories, to be in place by the end of 2023.
+This is in line with the call by the United Kingdom to make publicly accessible registers a global norm by 2023.